charles4221/charlesharwood.dev/README.md

 This is the source code for my personal website, [charlesharwood.dev][the-site]

-After many years of thinking I needed to keep my own website's source code a secret, I've finally realised that _nobody cares_, so I've decided to open source it.
+After many years of thinking I needed to keep my own website's source code a secret, I've finally realised that :sparkles:_nobody cares_:sparkles:, so I've decided to open source it.
 I've been inspired by the many open source projects I've used and contributed to over the years, and I want to give back to the community wherever I can.

 If my crappy code can help someone else, then I'm happy to share it.